Vedant2606/Vedant2606/README.md

-- 👋 Hi, I’m @Vedant2606
+- 👋 Hi, I’m @Vedant_Pundir
-- 👀 I’m interested in Data Science
+- 👀 Pursuing Master in IT Data Science Specialization.
-- 🌱 I’m currently learning Python, SQL Server, Computer Vsion
+- 🌱 I love to work with data using python, using stats models, LLM.
 - 📫 Reach me via - vedantpundir2606@gmail.com

 <!---